react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating-without-navigation-prop.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Sometimes you need to trigger a navigation action from places where you do not have access to the `navigation` object, such as a Redux middleware.
-For such cases, you can dispatch navigation actions use a [`ref` on the navigation container](navigation-container.md#ref).
+For such cases, you can dispatch navigation actions using a [`ref` on the navigation container](navigation-container.md#ref).

 **Do not** use the `ref` if: